Rewriting Graphically with Symmetric Traced Monoidal Categories: Graph rewriting

+\begin{theorem} For a rewrite rule $\rrule{L}{R} \in \lilhyp$ and $\interface$-matching $L \to G$, the procedure in Definition \ref{def:rewriting} yields a unique interfaced linear hypergraph. \end{theorem} \begin{proof} The DPO procedure yields us a unique hypergraph that is linear by Proposition~\ref{prop:linear}.
+As $\io{G}$ interfaces $\htrim{G}$, it also interfaces $H$ by Lemma~\ref{lem:interface-g-h}, so we can obtain a unique interfaced linear hypergraph $\hinter{H}{\io{G}}$. \end{proof}

-In general, although we know that pushout complements are unique, we do not usually have a guarantee that they exist for some arbitrary span of monomorphisms, so cannot arbitrarily find matchings.
+In general, although we know that pushout complements are unique in adhesive categories, we do not actually have a guarantee that they exist for a given monomorphism $L \to G$.
+Usually some variety of the \emph{no-dangling-hyperedge} condition is used to identify the monomorphisms that allow for the definition of pushout complements.
 However, in our case we actually can guarantee they exist!

-\begin{remark} A common approach to use when finding the existence of a pushout complements for a monomorphism $\morph{p}{L}{G}$ is the \emph{no-dangling-edges} condition, in which for any vertex $v \in V_L - V_K$, all edges incident on $m(v)$ must be under the image of $m$.
-However in our case this holds definitionally, as assigning non-interface vertices additional edges in $V_G$ would result in a malformed \emph{linear} hypergraph. \end{remark}